fadikatrina/datamadness/README.md

 ## Visualization
-For the details of the visulization notebook, please go to the importer-and-visualization branch.
+For the details of the visualization notebook, please go to the importer-and-visualization branch.

 ## Classification
 The aim of the classification part was to investigate if its possible to predict the constructor championship